finsweet/developer-starter/README.md

 npm install
 ```

-If this is your first time using this template, check out the [`resources`](https://github.com/finsweet/developer-starter/tree/master/resources) folder and the boilerplate in the [`src/index.ts`](https://github.com/finsweet/developer-starter/blob/master/src/index.ts) file.
+If this is your first time using this template, check out the [Resources](https://github.com/finsweet/developer-starter/tree/master/resources) section on this `README` and the boilerplate in the [`src/index.ts`](https://github.com/finsweet/developer-starter/blob/master/src/index.ts) file.
 Otherwise, feel free to remove them!